 It is possible for grandparents and other third parties to petition for rights of visitation with, or even seek custody of, children.
 The statutes governing such cases are linked below.

 Child custody and visitation orders are never truly “final,” in that they can be modified any time until the child is emancipated.
-The standard of proof required to change custody depends on whether or not the prior order was for joint physical custody.
+The standard of proof required to change custody depends on whether the prior order was for joint physical custody.
 Usually, once a fact or issue has been litigated regarding custody, and an order has been entered, that fact or issue cannot be raised in any later motion concerning child custody.

 Marshal Willick wrote an extended article concerning the Hague Convention and internationally abducted children, International Kidnaping Response for Fun and Profit: Getting the Kids Home and Making the Bad Guys Pay.
 There is also a shorter, summary introduction.
 We have also produced flow charts detailing the legal tests and procedural steps of Hague cases.